Point vortex dynamics in three-dimensional ageostrophic balanced flows: Theory

 where $f$'s and $g$'s are scalar functions of $\bx$ and $c$'s are constants.
-Note that since the AG vector depends quadratically on the QG streamfunction, it manifestly breaks the cyclone-anticylone (anti)symmetry of QG:
+The bilinearity of $\bS_1$ plays a large role in the subsequent development of \qgp vortex gas dynamics where $\psi_0$ is decomposed into a sum of contributions from individual vortices.
+Note that since the AG vector potential, through the AG source, depends quadratically on the QG streamfunction, it manifestly breaks the cyclone-anticylone (anti)symmetry of QG,

 and so $\bA = \bA_0 + \Ro \bA_1$ is non-symmetric under sign changes of the PV.

 MSR1999 consider a fluid with doubly-periodic horizontal boundaries and solid vertical boundaries.
 It is usual to consider point vortex dynamics in an infinite domain with boundary conditions requiring physical fields to decay to zero as one goes to infinity.
 Then, point vortex dynamics in closed and periodic domains are obtained through the method of images.
 Here we follow the point vortex viewpoint and consider \qgp in a three-dimensional infinite domain and require that the velocity and potential temperature go to zero at infinity.